Diary Of A Busker Day 302 Monday November 5th 2012 Winchester High Street Opposite Vodafone. Time: 2:15-3:30pm

-I set up and play, and start with something I haven’t played in ages – years even!
-Chet’s arrangement of Swedish Rhapsody.
-I gave up doing it because of this damned hand thing but have just seen a load of Claes Neeb videos and there’s one of him doing it – a great performance, too.
-I can also see how the very beginning goes, which was a bit of a mystery – I couldn’t quite work it out although I’d got most of it.
-But now I know!
-So I’ve resurrected it.
-Also, it’s a very ‘cheery’ number – something I need a few more of.
-In fact it’s all got a bit sombre recently, what with Ne Me Quitte Pas, Requerdos, While My Guitar, and all in A minor, too.
+I set up and play, and start with something I haven’t played in ages – years even.
+It’s Chet’s arrangement of Swedish Rhapsody.
+I gave up doing it because of this damned hand thing but I’ve just seen a load of Claes Neeb videos and there’s one of him doing it – a great performance, too.
+I can also see how the very beginning goes, which was a bit of a mystery.
+I couldn’t quite work it out although I’d got most of it but now I know, so I’ve resurrected it.
+Also, it’s a very cheery number – something I need a few more of.
+In fact it’s all got a bit sombre recently, what with Ne Me Quitte Pas, Requerdos, While My Guitar Gently Weeps and all in A minor, too.
 Hmm, must be my saddest key.
 In this respect, I must disagree with the Honourable Mr. Tufnell’s assertion of his D minor.
 To each his own saddest key, I reckon.

-Swedish Rhapsody goes OK, apart from the end – what them old bluegrass banjoists call the ‘shave and a haircut’, but it makes a 4 year old dance around for, say, 15 seconds.
-Therefor it’s Song Of The Day, although it gathers no coinage from the parent or anyone else.
+Swedish Rhapsody goes OK, apart from the end – what them old bluegrass banjoists call the ‘shave and a haircut’, but it makes a 4 year old dance around for 15 seconds thereby making it Song Of The Day, although it gathers no coinage from the parent or anyone else.

-Like the other day, I can barely play after half an hour…but ‘soldier’ on!
-At the end, as I’m packing up, Chris comes by – “Had enough?”
-“Yeah – of everything.
-I’m too old for all this – it’s too cold!”
-He ponders…”Hm…what you need is a positive mental attitude – PMA.”
-“A positive mental attitude?
-What – is that going to make it warmer?!”
+Like the other day, I can barely play after half an hour…but soldier on!
+As I’m packing up, Chris comes by – ‘Had enough?’
+‘Yeah…of everything.
+I’m too old for all this – and it’s too cold!’
+He ponders…’Hmm…what you need is a positive mental attitude – PMA.’
+‘A positive mental attitude?
+What, is that going to make it warmer?!’